Asphalt Calculator — Tons, Yards & Cost

 Asphalt Density: Why It Varies and What to Use

-Hot mix asphalt is a blend of aggregate (stone, gravel, sand), asphalt binder (bitumen), and sometimes additives or polymers.
-The proportions of these ingredients, plus the void content after compaction, determine the density of the finished pavement.
+Hot mix asphalt is a blend of aggregate, asphalt binder (bitumen), and additives.
+Their proportions plus void content after compaction determine final density.

 |---|---|---|---|